uprisecampaigns/uprise-app/app/client/src/content/welcome.md

 ### Search

-Find and sign up for volunteer [ACTIONS](/search/search-actions), or find [CAMPAIGNS](/search/search-campaigns) that you can subscribe to and hear about all their actions.
+Find and sign up for volunteer [OPPORTUNITIES](/search/search-opportunities), or find [CAMPAIGNS](/search/search-campaigns) that you can subscribe to and hear about all their opportunities.

 ###

 ### Manage

-Keep track of your volunteering commitments at [MY ACTIONS](/volunteer/action-commitments) and manage your campaign subscriptions at [MY SUBSCRIPTIONS](/volunteer/campaign-subscriptions).
+Keep track of your volunteering commitments at [MY OPPORTUNITIES](/volunteer/opportunity-commitments) and manage your campaign subscriptions at [MY SUBSCRIPTIONS](/volunteer/campaign-subscriptions).

 ###